grav-acc/astro-thoughts/src/content/information/en/policy.md

 ---

 **Contact**
-If you have any questions regarding this policy, you can reach me via the contact methods provided on the main site: [demosaic.org](https://articles.demosaic.org/about/).
+If you have any questions regarding this policy, you can reach me via the contact methods provided on this page: [demosaic.org](https://articles.demosaic.org/about/).